-Investment opportunities for Indian firms and more jobs for Indian professionals opening up in Saudi Arabia
+Investment opportunities for Indian firms in Saudi Arabia

 Good investment opportunities for Indian firms as well as more jobs for Indian professionals are likely to open up in Saudi Arabia in light of the gulf country’s increased public expenditure outlay in the infrastructure sector, particularly the US$500 billion futuristic mega city Project “NEOM” and the Red Sea Tourism Project.
 Immense scope and opportunities for Indian firms exist in the infrastructure sector and it remains to be seen how much business they bring to India.

 These projects are part of a much bigger mega development project ‘Vision 2030’, which is essentially an economic blueprint that seeks to transform the Kingdom from a petro-state to an industrial manufacturing-based productive economy.
 Its over-arching goals are to achieve a private sector-led self-sustained economy, an open and vibrant society, and a progressive and developed country.
 In short, Vision 2030, announced by the young and ambitious Saudi Crown Prince Mohammad bin Salman, is a big initiative having potential to expand Saudi economy through major structural changes and mega projects like NEOM, new railroads, airports and sea ports and Qiddiya entertainment city.